brainfoolong/omxwebgui/README.md

 `@reboot php -S 0.0.0.0:4321 -t YOURPATHTOOMXWEBGUI > /dev/null 2>&1 &`

 ## Troubleshooting
+* Permissions for files and folders:
 Make sure that the root folder and the folder "tmp", where you have installed the omxwebgui, have the rights CHMOD 777.
 For example you install it under `/home/pi/omxwebgui` than the folder `/home/pi/omxwebgui` and `/home/pi/omxwebgui/tmp` need chmod 777.
 If that does not work for try to set all files and folders to 777 but that shouldn't be necessary.
+* If you using a own webserver that runs under `www-data` and you have some `/dev/vchiq` permission problems than you need to run `sudo usermod -a -G video www-data` to give that `www-data` user the correct permissions (thx to Sergio).
+More information here: http://raspberrypi.stackexchange.com/questions/19436/how-can-i-permanently-fix-dev-vchiq-permission-errors

 ## Screenshot
 ![alt text](http://i.imgur.com/ZIrqPFX.jpg "Screenshot")